Research Data Management

 • Specification of Requirements Relating to the Handling of Research Data in Funding Proposals.
 See supplemental catalogue of questions [PDF]

-In a joint document that is also signed by Achim Menges as the director of IntCDC, major German research associations (20 clusters of excellence and 6 collaborative research centers) emphasize the importance of research data and software for their research processes.
+In a joint document that is also signed by Achim Menges as the director of IntCDC, major German research associations (20 clusters of excellence and 6 collaborative research centres) emphasize the importance of research data and software for their research processes.
 In the declaration, which was published [PDF] in the journal magazine Bausteine Forschungsdatenmanagement (No. 1, 2022) on March 14, 2022, the participating institutions commit themselves to support their researchers as a consortium in handling data and software in accordance with the FAIR principles in agreement with the code "Guidelines for Safeguarding Good Scientific Practice" of the German Research Foundation (DFG) and to use and provide adequate research data management tools and services for this purpose.
 The foundation for the joint document was laid during the virtual strategy workshop "Data and software management in large research networks" in April 2021, which was organized by the two Clusters of Excellence SimTech and IntCDC at the University of Stuttgart.
 The spokespersons of the research alliances wrote the final text and clarified the purpose of the Commitment:

 • With the Commitment, the signatory research alliances send a signal that they recognize the importance of research data management (RDM) and that they are taking measures to meet this importance.